-- Moving on, they can explore roles in the fund management or wealth management institutions – they can leverage their acquired knowledge and skill set to manage funds and portfolios held by HNIs (High Net worth Individuals) who form the client base for such institutions; they can advise such clients as to how their investments can prove to be the best for them in future.
+- Moving on, they can explore roles in the fund management or wealth management institutions – they can leverage their acquired knowledge and skillset to manage funds and portfolios held by HNIs (High Net worth Individuals) who form the client base for such institutions; they can advise such clients as to how their investments can prove to be the best for them in future.

 - Another personal banker careers stop can be to opt for becoming a financial consultant or a financial adviser.
-These are private consultants who provide financial product and services to individuals and companies.
+These are private consultants who provide financial products and services to individuals and companies.
 In certain parts of the world, they are supposed to hold licenses or degrees before they can start practicing.
 Depending on their license, they are allowed to market their products.
 This is required since every product has a particular level of complexity – a few of them may be so complicated that a common man may make blunders if he lays his hands on the same but has little idea of how it works, and this would affect the economy as a whole.
-A few of the products are expensive as well based on their complexity.
+A few of the products are expensive as well, based on their complexity.
 However, one can start with something basic, and slowly acquire higher levels with the passage of time.

-If you have intent towards these personal banker skills are mentioned and you possess an apt degree for the same, then you should think about this role, and who knows you land up with a perfect personal banker job meant just for you.
+If you have intent towards these personal banker skills are mentioned, and you possess an apt degree for the same, then you should think about this role, and who knows you land up with a perfect personal banker job meant just for you.
 Before starting with anything, you need to ponder upon a few things –

-- Understand the role very well including its demands – you should not end up realizing you are on the wrong path.
+- Understand the role very well, including its demands – you should not end up realizing you are on the wrong path.

 - Know your priorities in the personal banker careers – do you think you need to do it at this moment in time, or you can find out an alternative approach for some time, and then go ahead with this after a particular time?
 Plan accordingly!

-- Try to determine your aspirations and what you want to look like when you see the future – if this is your dream role then go ahead with what is required, else think again!
+- Try to determine your aspirations and what you want to look like when you see the future – if this is your dream role, then go ahead with what is required, else think again!